Rameshtim/42_Friend/Readme.md

 ## ✨ Features
 ### Current Features
+- Users greater than level 10 can see and track active Users in Campus
-- Real-time tracking of user presence at 42 campus
+- Real-time tracking of user who are almost at same level presence at 42 campus
+- Recent Users (Who has logged in past seven days) around same level
-- Email notification when tracked users log in or log out
+- Email notification or Normal Notification when tracked users log in or log out
-- Get Notified for more than 1 Friend
+- Monitor and Get Notified for more than 1 Friend
 - User lookup by intra username
+- User profile or Slack Profile with one click
 - Integration with 42 API for accurate status checks

-### Coming Soon
+### Maybe
 - Slack DM notifications when tracked users log in or log out

 ## 🛠️ Technologies